sreyafrancis/Test_models/README.md

-# Test_models
+# Testing Framework for Tensorflow and Caffemodels
-Way to test tensorflow and caffe models with specific inputs
+You can easily test tensorflow and caffe models with specific inputs